jbrewton/jyffstest/README.md

 services etc.. needed to communicate with the database and handle web requests

 ·
-Use of open source 3
+Use of open source 3rd party

-rd party
 Javascript libraries (Jquery, Bootstrap, Angular, Node .. whatever)

 ·
 The HTML layout should make use of at least some basic CSS-based formatting

 Take as much time as it takes to meet your definition of done.

 When complete, please submit all of the assets that will allow the application to be deployed:

 ·
 A SQL file to create any necessary database